Lochum

 Lochum is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The village is located in the northeast of Koblenz on the Westerwald Lake Plateau.
 The residential community of Lochum belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its administrative center is the homonym town.

 History

 In 1048, Lochum had its first documentary mention.

 Politics

 The municipal council is made up of 9 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

+The local bus lines 430, 431 and 433 serve Lochum, it is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 The community lies between Bundesstraßen 255, linking Koblenz and Hachenburg, and 414, leading from Montabaur to Herborn.
 Bundesautobahn 3 with its Montabaur interchange (AS 40) lies 25 km away.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.